All You Need to Know About The Importance of Social Media Audit

-A social media audit reflects a complete picture of your activities in the form if metrics such as engagement, impressions, likes, retweets, shares, etc. The contemporary approach also focuses on interactions, sentiments from engaged users, response rates, and response times.
+A social media audit reflects a complete picture of your activities in the form of metrics such as engagement, impressions, likes, retweets, shares, etc. The contemporary approach also focuses on interactions, sentiments from engaged users, response rates, and response times.

-How to conduct Social Media Audit?
+How to Conduct a Social Media Audit?

 Have you ever wondered why you are a member of various LinkedIn groups but not getting any engagement?
 You do share your blogs and posts in different Facebook groups but unable to churn likes on it?
 You have made your pinned post both aesthetic and valuable in the context of content but failed to earn impressions?
 Are you consistent with your posts and posts mix across all channels?
 Well, you can unpack all such answers if you conduct a social media audit with a correct approach.

 You need to have analytics in place for all platforms.
 Make a discipline to maintain monthly post schedule.
-At the end of the month, when you pull your monthly data from analytics, you will get a list of each of the post along with posted date, time, permalink, reach, engagement, like, retweet/repost, share, mention, impression, etc.
+At the end of the month, when you pull your monthly data from analytics, you will get a list of each of the post along with the posted date, time, permalink, reach, engagement, likes, retweet/repost, share, mention, impression, etc.